-Learning & Development Subgroup (four meetings a year) will oversee multiagency adult safeguarding staff training and recruitment policies & procedures.
+Learning & Development Subgroup will oversee multi-agency adult safeguarding staff training and recruitment policies & procedures.

-Performance and Intelligence Subgroup (four meetings a year) will fulfil BSAB responsibility to undertake themed audit and evaluation of multi-agency safeguarding activity and provide analysed data reports to the Board and Executive
+Performance and Quality Subgroup will fulfil BSAB responsibility to undertake themed audit and evaluation of multi-agency safeguarding activity and provide analysed data reports to the Board and Executive

-Communications and Engagement Subgroup (four meetings a year) will oversee the development and implementation of the Boards Communications Plan and Stakeholder Engagement Strategy.
-This group will also take responsibility for public events.
+Communications and Engagement Subgroup will oversee the development and implementation of the Boards Communications Plan and Stakeholder Engagement Strategy.
+This group will also take responsibility for public events and will be run jointly with the Bristol Safeguarding Children Board.

-Safeguarding Adults Review Subgroup (four meetings a year) will ensure that the Board and partner agencies exercises fulfil their duties under the Care Act 2014 regarding the SAR, action plan implementation and learning.
+Safeguarding Adults Review Subgroup will ensure that the Board and partner agencies exercises fulfil their duties under the Care Act 2014 regarding the SAR, action plan implementation and learning.
 The SAR sub group will also convene to consider requests made for SAR's and will make recommendations to The BSAB Chair regarding commissioning a SAR.